Gekidan Inu Curry: Gekidan Inu Curry

-A fourth film in the Madoka Magica franchise was announced in 2021 prior to the seoncd and final seasons of Magia Record.
+A fourth film in the Madoka Magica franchise was announced in 2021 prior to the second and final seasons of Magia Record.
 Although initially given a 2024 release, the film was later pushed to 2025, with most of the main staff—including Shinbo, Miyamoto, Urobuchi, Aoki, Shaft, and Kajiura—returning, but Doroinu solely returning as the alternate space designer as a part of Gekidan Inu Curry.

 Artistic style

 Doroinu and 2shiroinu of Gekidan Inu Curry describe their works as inspired by both Russian and Czech animation styles.
 They expressed a preference in creating miniature landscapes that could be made by individuals instead of with working with many people "like in an orchestra".

 In an interview with Maaya Sakamoto and Gekidan Inu Curry, Sakamoto described the characters used in her music video Universe, the sixth song in her album 30minutes night flight as "really colorful, cute and fantastical".
 Gekidan Inu Curry made the characters used in the song under Production I.G's Studio 4.
 However, Sakamoto noted that the characters show a "fancy atmosphere at first sight, but if you look at them carefully, you can see them injected with a needle, bandaged, or drooling."
 She added that the characters were "not only cute, but they also represent human imperfection."
 She also said that she held an "impression each character had a story behind him or her" and thought that "they were ideal actors to appear on the video".
 Sakamoto described the colored drawings presented to her as having a "quality of a picture book and the unrealistic feel of a fairytale as well as a dark aspect to it".

-In a review of Puella Magi Madoka Magica: The Movie by Geoff Berkshire of Variety described the "nightmare" characters of the film "surreal beings resembling paper-cutout collages inspired by classical Russian and Czech animation" and said as reminiscent of Terry Gilliam’s animated interludes for Monty Python.
+In a review of Puella Magi Madoka Magica: The Movie by Geoff Berkshire of Variety described the "nightmare" characters of the film "surreal beings resembling paper-cutout collages inspired by classical Russian and Czech animation" and said as reminiscent of Terry Gilliam's animated interludes for Monty Python.